 Please note that staying home is currently the top recommendation from the Ontario government to reduce your risk of contracting or spreading COVID-19.
 If you must go out, here is a quick summary of how you can keep yourself and others safe.

 - Always stay two metres away from other people who aren’t in your household.

 - Wear a mask.
 Whenever you are in public spaces indoors or moving around, you must wear a mask.

 - Read and obey all signage to keep you safe.

-- Be kind and patient with others as everyone is tired of the new normal.
+- Be kind and patient with others.
+Everyone is tired of the new normal.